- Latin America

 I think that a lot of people decide to pursue teaching abroad mainly because they want an easy way to go to their country of choice, (that’s why I did it at least).
 Underestimating exactly how demanding of a job that teaching is (why are my ears burning?).
 But at the end of the day, I think there is one thing that separates the good from the bad teachers: the good ones care.
 They may or may not be naturally good at teaching, either way they will have classes that bomb.
 They will feel frustration and anger, and question their ability to teach.
 But at the end of the day, those teachers that care will improve and grow into effective teachers.

 Personally, I don’t believe that teaching is a natural talent of mine.
 But I do care.
 I sort of like those little monkeys that come to my classes five days a week, and I want to give them something from their time with me.
 It is common to compare teaching to gardening.
 Now that I teach, I appreciate a bit more just how appropriate that analogy is.

-Jonathan Ogden is a twenty-five year old American, hailing from Portland, OR.
-He graduated from the Portland State University in Spring of 2012.
-He is currently applying to law school and taking advantage of a year between college and post-graduate studies to teach abroad.
+Jonathan Ogden hails from Portland, OR.
+He graduated from Portland State University in the Spring of 2012.
+He is currently applying to law school and taking advantage of a year between college and post-graduate studies to teach English in China.
 His mother tells me that he is quite handsome.